-11 Kilometers from Ajmer, on the edge of the desert, lies the tiny tranquil town of Pushkar, long the bank of a picturesque Pushkar lake.
+11 Kilometers from Ajmer, on the edge of the desert, lies the tiny tranquil town of Pushkar, along the bank of a picturesque Pushkar lake.
 It is an important pilgrimage spot.
-The Nag pahar or the snake mountain forms a natural boundary between Ajmer and Pushkar.
+The Nag Pahar or the snake mountain forms a natural boundary between Ajmer and Pushkar.

-Apart from the religious rituals at the Jagat Pita Shri Brahma Mandir, and other festivities, people participate in a number of sporting and cultural events.
+Apart from the religious rituals at the Jagat Pita Shri Brahma Mandir, and other festivities, people participate in several sporting and cultural events.
 The great attraction of this fair other than the variety of folk dances and songs that fill the atmosphere is the camel race and the cattle fair.
-Cows, Buffaloes, Camels, Horses and even Donkeys are bargained for.
+Cows, Buffaloes, Camels, Horses, and even Donkeys are bargained for.
 This special fair attracts tourists from all over the world.